 When your tear supply starts to dry up, your eyes can burn, itch, feel gritty, look bloodshot, or (ironically) water more than usual.
 Over time, this can develop into a chronic problem aptly called "dry eye syndrome."
+According to the American Association of Ophthalmology, approximately 3.2 million women and 1.7 million men over the age of 50 suffer from chronic dry eyes.
+In some cases, dry eye syndrome is a sign of hyperthyroidism.
 Without proper treatment, chronic dry eyes can result in infection, scarring, or vision loss.

 There are many external causes of dry eyes such as: medications, indoor heaters and air conditioners, overexposure to computer or TV screens, or contacts that need to be replaced.
 But there are also biological causes such as allergies and aging.
 Aging is a common cause of dry eyes in older women because of hormone fluctuations, but men can also suffer from age-related dry eyes.

 When it comes to finding a treatment for your dry eyes beyond just using eye drops, eating more vegetables, and drinking more water, here are some alternative options:

 For more helpful options, read How Do I Soothe My Dry Eyes?

 The best thing you can do is to see your VSP eye doctor who can tailor a treatment to your specific situation.